Best of Nextdoor is your next must-follow Twitter account

 — Best of Nextdoor (@bestofnextdoor) April 28, 2019

 To understand Best of Nextdoor, you must first understand what Nextdoor is.
-Nextdoor is a social networking site that acts as a neighborhood watch, to the point that in order to join in in your respective community, you need to first be mailed a verification letter in order to join it.
+Nextdoor is a social networking site that acts as a neighborhood watch, to the point that in order to join in in your respective community, you must first be mailed a letter verifying your address in your respective community.

 But once you do receive that letter, you become privy to all the goings on of the absolute craziest people in your neighborhood.
 I’m talking about hot gossip like this: